US OPEN ‘18: Nadal aims for 2nd title in a row in New York

 Grand Slam Singles Titles: 20 — U.S. Open (’04, ‘05, ‘06, ‘07, ‘08), Wimbledon (’03, ‘04, ‘05, ‘06, ‘07, ‘09, ‘12, ‘17), Australian Open (’04, ‘06, ‘07, ‘10, ‘17, ‘18), French Open (’09)

-Aces: Only made it to the final at Flushing Meadows once in the decade since his last title. ...
+Aces: Made it to the final at Flushing Meadows only once in the decade since his last title. ...
 Could face Novak Djokovic in the quarterfinals.

 JUAN MARTIN DEL POTRO